 What is swimmer's itch?

-is a skin reaction that certain people get the larval
+is a skin reaction that people get when the larval stage of certain parasitic flatworms

-of certain flatworms enters into the epidermal layer of the skin.
+enters into the epidermal layer of the skin.
+After entry the larva dies, and your body's immune system surrounds the parasite.

 Will swimmer's itch spread?